Google Ads

 There are too many disparities amongst our nations; ranging from the bashment between the governments of St Vincent and the Grenadines and Barbados over the drug trade between the two nations.

 Also, most dependent territories, with the exception of Montserrat, view citizens of the other Caribbean islands as less fortunate.
-The same can be said about the Bahamas, Antigua and Barbuda, and Barbados to a lesser extent.
+The same can be said about The Bahamas, Antigua and Barbuda, and Barbados to a lesser extent.
 Other political challenges exist.

 Conversely, Cuba maintained a Communist regime for more than forty years.
 Recently, the former president handed over power to his brother Raul Castro; politics in this corner of the region has become a family business.
 The Cuban Communist regime must realize that communism and socialism have failed in every government that has adopted these political nightmares.